Stateful Applications

 NOTE: Calling

-The state can be cleared either before callingApplication.run()
+The state can be cleared either before callingApplication.run()or after.

 This ensures that state clearing does not interfere with the ongoing stateful processing.